Guide to Secondary Analysis

 In order to support secondary analysis during the lifetime of Timescapes member projects took part in a range of Collective Secondary Analysis activities where they shared experience and developed ideas and practice.
 These included collaborations across project teams, contributions to the Archiving work, and training and capacity building.

 Timescapes also ran a dedicated Secondary Analysis Project with a remit to undertake substantive and methodological research working with primary project data sets, as well as contribute to methodological training.
-Since then, Dr Kahryn Hughes has become a Senior Fellow of the National Centre for Research Methods (NCRM), and you will find a list of training events here, some of which are for new approaches to Qualitative Secondary Analysis.
+Since then, Professor Kahryn Hughes has become a Senior Fellow of the National Centre for Research Methods (NCRM), and you will find a list of training events here, some of which are for new approaches to Qualitative Secondary Analysis.

 The Timescapes Archive Blog has been launched, and amongst the contributions are those addressing questions of qualitative data re-use, and the associated methodologies, that have been developed since the original Timescapes Study.